bglen/Equip/README.md

     - Outline and detail the grassroots marketing strategy
         - write detailed wiki on marketing
     - Determine Name/Logo for Brand
-    - Set up Static Marketing page with sign up for info
+    - Set up Static Marketing page with sign up for info **in progress**

 ## Goals